 We understand that our biggest exposure to Modern Slavery remains with organisations, whilst having a UK office base, who utilise the services of individuals based in countries with emerging economies.

-Existing suppliers categorised as Tier 1 Risk Suppliers (“Tier 1”) and material Tier 2 Risk Suppliers (“Tier 2”) have been made aware of our zero tolerance of modern slavery and have been asked to sign a confirmation of compliance with the Modern Slavery Act 2015.
-During 2018, we have been working on embedding a robust procurement framework to support supplier onboarding and contract renewals.
-This includes, as part of our onboarding process, new suppliers in Tier 1 and Tier 2 being required to complete due diligence questionnaires incorporating questions on modern slavery and their associated policies and procedures.
-The responses will then be reviewed by the procurement team and, if required, discussed with the Company Secretarial team.
-New suppliers are also made aware of our zero tolerance of modern slavery and are issued with contracts covering compliance with modern slavery.
+Existing suppliers categorised as Tier 1 Risk Suppliers (“Tier 1”) and material Tier 2 Risk Suppliers (“Tier 2”) have been made aware of our zero tolerance of modern slavery and have been asked to attest their compliance with the Modern Slavery Act 2015.
+This includes, as part of our onboarding process, all new suppliers being required to complete due diligence questionnaires incorporating questions on modern slavery and their associated policies and procedures.
+The responses are reviewed by the Procurement team and, if required, discussed with the Governance team.
+Contracts with suppliers are agreed, ensuring they cover compliance with modern slavery.

 Employees are required to complete refresher training covering our Code of Conduct and Human Trafficking Policy on an annual basis.
 Training is provided to new employees as part of their induction.

 In order to assess the effectiveness of the measures taken by Moneysupermarket.com Group plc we are, or will be reviewing: